 Use a veterinary surgeon that is knowledgeable in Greyhounds.
-Greyhounds can have problems after anaesthetic and you must check your veterinary surgeon is aware.
+Greyhounds can have problems after anesthetic.
 Never refrain from seeking veterinary treatment, an experienced vet will know how to deal with any problems.

 Sighthounds love to stretch out on a comfy couch, if you don't want your hound on your furniture then make it known from the beginning and before your dog settles in.
 A large padded warm dog bed should be the alternative.
 Greyhounds don't have a lot of fur or padding on their bodies, therefore they are not outdoor dogs!

 Beware of collars that could slip over your dogs head easily and also walking a dog using a collar if the dog even slightly pulls.
 Collars restricting the movement of a dogs neck can cause long term irreversible injury and serious health problems.

 Find a good quality padded harness that is non restrictive.

 A good rescue will not home a dog to you if you have clear glass patio doors or windows at ground level.